Outrage in Middle East over Gaza hospital blast – DW – 10/18/2023

 Days of airstrikes

-Israel has bombarded the Gaza Strip in a siege that is a direct response to an assault by militants aligned with the Hamas group, which is classified as a terror organization by the EU, the US, Germany and other governments, that killed about 1,400 people.
-The militants also took scores of hostages back to Gaza.
+Israel has bombarded the Gaza Strip as a direct response to an assault by the Hamas group, which is classified as a terror organization by the EU, the US, Germany and other governments, that killed about 1,400 people.
+The militant Islamists also took scores of hostages back to Gaza.

 Hamas, which controls the Gaza Strip, says the hospital was destroyed in a strike by the Israeli Defense Forces (IDF).
 However, Israeli officials say the blast was caused by a rocket misfired within Gaza by the radical group Islamic Jihad.
 The organization, which collaborates with Hamas, immediately rejected any responsibility.